NIPs nostr improvement proposals

 bunker://<remote-signer-pubkey>?relay=<wss://relay-to-connect-on>&relay=<wss://another-relay-to-connect-on>&secret=<optional-secret-value>

-user pastes this token on client, which then uses the details to connect to remote-signer via the specified relays.
-Optional secret can be used for single successfully established connection only, remote-signer SHOULD ignore new attempts to establish connection with old optional secret.
+user passes this token to client, which then sends connect request to remote-signer via the specified relays.
+Optional secret can be used for single successfully established connection only, remote-signer SHOULD ignore new attempts to establish connection with old secret.

 Direct connection initiated by the client